lgp171188/launchpad/lib/lp/bugs/tests/bugs-emailinterface.rst

     ...                         for subscription in bug_four.subscriptions]
     True

-If we specify a non-existant user, an error message will be sent:
+If we specify a non-existent user, an error message will be sent:

     >>> submit_commands(bug_four, 'subscribe non_existant@canonical.com')
     >>> print_latest_email()